Digital-Media/HagenbergThesis/README.md

 ### PDF/A Generation and Validation

-All documents in this collection are set up to optionally create PDF/A-compliant output files (PDF/A-2b to be exact).
+All documents in this collection are set up to optionally create PDF/A-compliant output files (PDF/A-2b, to be exact).
-Note that, while the *orginal* documents are indeed PDF/A-compliant, any *derived* document may *not* be so.
+Note that while the original documents are indeed PDF/A-compliant, any *derived* document may *not* be so.
-It is therefore important to <strong>validate</strong> the resulting PDF file before submission using one of the options listed below.
+It is, therefore, important to **validate** the resulting PDF file before submission using one of the options listed below.
 Most violations of the PDF/A standard arise from the inclusion of other PDF files, particularly graphics.
-Typical issues are related to the use of non-embedded fonts and incorrect or unwanted color spaces.
+Typical issues are related to using non-embedded fonts and incorrect or unwanted color spaces.
 This setup assumes sRGB colors, which should also be used when creating your own illustrations.
-Here are some <strong>PDF/A validation software and services</strong>:
+Here are some **PDF/A validation software and services**:

 * **veraPDF:** [online validation service](https://demo.verapdf.org) or [downloadable validation client](https://verapdf.org/software),
 * **pdf-online:** [online validation service](https://www.pdf-online.com/osa/validate.aspx).